Anukriti007/XMLProjectIS/README.md

 Dataset of 250 TV Shows: https://raw.githubusercontent.com/Anukriti007/XMLProjectIS/master/Top250TVShows.json

-Dataset if Chicago Property listings: https://realestate20211125150037.azurewebsites.net/HousingRaw
+Dataset of Chicago Property listings: https://realestate20211125150037.azurewebsites.net/HousingRaw

 Dataset of Breweries: https://breweryarc.azurewebsites.net/breweryentire
 ________________________________________
-**Functional Requirements**
+**Functional Requirements**:

-List movie cards of IMDB's Top 250 Movies.
+List movie cards of IMDB's Top 250 Movies or Top 250 TV Shows.

 **_Scenario_**: A person can view top 250 movies in a form of a card with its poster, Title and IMDB Rating.